-The non-baptised who are suitably prepared are joyfully received into the Catholic Church by the reception of the three Sacraments of Initiation, namely Baptism, Confirmation and Holy Eucharist.
-This takes place at the Easter Vigil in their local Catholic parish.
+The non-baptised are prepared in a Catholic parish RCIA program and are joyfully received into the Catholic Church by receiving the three Sacraments of Initiation – Baptism, Confirmation and the Holy Eucharist, which traditionally takes place at the Easter Vigil.

-Those already baptised, following a period of preparation, are welcomed into full communion of the Catholic Church by the reception of the Sacraments of Confirmation and Holy Eucharist.
-This may take place at a suitable time during the liturgical year in their local Catholic parish.
+For those already baptised, they too are prepared and welcomed into full communion of the Catholic Church by receiving the Sacraments of Confirmation and the Holy Eucharist, which can also take place during Easter celebrations or another suitable season.

 Glossary of RCIA:

 Catechumen – an non-baptised person preparing for Baptism and Initiation into the Catholic Church

 Candidate – a baptised person preparing to enter into full communion of the Catholic Church

 Sacrament – a visible sign of God’s grace, instituted by Christ and entrusted to the Church, to renew and reconcile us to God